-In the following, we explain the electronic states under the nematic order.
+In the following, we explain the nematic ordered state.
 We denote $\Delta f$ as the maximum value of $|\hat{f}^{\bm{0}}(\k)|$.
-Figure \ref{fig:nematic} (a) shows the FSs under the nematic order.
-We confirm that the $C_3$ symmetry is broken by the nematic order, and strong anisotropy appears along the $x$ axis, which is consistent with experiments \cite{nematic-TBG,nematic-TBG2,nematic-TBG3,nematic-TBG4}.
-The band structure for $\Delta f=5$ meV is shown in Fig. \ref{fig:nematic} (b).
-The decrease of energy for $\xi=\pm 1$ at the M $(\pi,0)$ point is explained by the $\k$ dependence of $f_{1,1}^{\bm{0}}(\k)$ in Fig. \ref{fig:Sigma} (b).
-Figure \ref{fig:nematic} (c) shows the DOS under the nematic order $\Delta f=5$ meV.
-The energy of the VHS splits into $E_{\rm VHS}\sim\pm\Delta f$, since the energies of the VHS near $\k=(\pi,0)$ decrease, and those of other VHS increase due to the $\k$ dependence of $\hat{f}^{\bm{0}}(\k)$.
-Thus, the dip structure in the DOS appears near the Fermi energy $E=0$, which is consistent with STM measurement \cite{nematic-TBG}.
+Figure \ref{fig:nematic} (a) shows FSs under the nematic order.
+We confirm that the $C_3$ symmetry is broken, and strong anisotropy appears along the $x$ axis, which is consistent with experiments \cite{nematic-TBG,nematic-TBG2,nematic-TBG3,nematic-TBG4}.
+The DOS under the nematic order $\Delta f=5$ meV is shown in Fig. \ref{fig:nematic} (b).
+The energy of the VHS splits into $E_{\rm VHS1}^\pm\sim\pm\Delta f$ due to the $\k$ dependence of $\hat{f}^{\bm{0}}(\k)$.
+The dip structure in the DOS near the Fermi energy $E=0$ is consistent with STM measurement \cite{nematic-TBG}.

-Finally, we discuss the time-reversal-symmetry-broken order obtained by the present theory at $n=2.4$.
-Figures \ref{fig:n3.2}(a) and (b) show the FSs and obtained form factor Re$f_{1,1}^{\Q_1}(\k)$ for $\Q_1\sim 2\Q$, respectively.
-The obtained $\hat{f}^{\Q_1}(\k)$ violates time-reversal-symmetry relation $f^{\Q_1}_{1,1}(\k)=f^{-\Q_1*}_{3,3}(-\k)$.
-This order brings the time-reversal-symmetry-broken valley polarization.
-This valley polarized state is caused by the cooperation among the inter-valley Hartree term and the AL type quantum interference with $\Q=\Q'$ in Fig. \ref{fig:FS}(a). $\q$ dependence of $\lambda_{\q}$ is shown in SM D \cite{SM}.
-The relations $U'=U$ and $J=0$ are important to realized the valley polarization in the TBG.
+Finally, we discuss the time-reversal-symmetry-broken order in the present theory at $n=2.4$.
+Figures \ref{fig:n3.2}(a) and (b) show the FSs and obtained form factor Re$f_{1,1}^{\Q_1}(\k)$, respectively.
+Here, the relation $\Q_1\sim 2\Q$ holds.
+The obtained $\hat{f}^{\Q_1}(\k)$ violates time-reversal-symmetry relation $f^{\Q_1}_{1,1}(\k)=f^{-\Q_1*}_{3,3}(-\k)$, and brings the valley polarization.
+This state is caused by the cooperation among the inter-valley Hartree term and the AL type quantum interference with $\Q=\Q'$ in Fig. \ref{fig:FS}(a). $\q$ dependence of $\lambda_{\q}$ is shown in SM F \cite{SM}.
+The relation $U'=U$ $(J=0)$ is important to realized the valley polarization.